 Connecticut is in the middle of one of the most densely populated areas of the country.
 It might not be the first place that comes to mind for summer camp opportunities, but nothing could be further from the truth.
 Outside of the many metropolitan areas throughout the state and New England, Connecticut is filled with river valleys, forests, and coastal shores.

 Even though Connecticut is relatively small, it’s full of amazing programs for children.
-Check out some of the best overnight camps in the great state of Connecticut.
+Check out some of the best overnight summer camps in the great state of Connecticut.

 1. Camp Claire